NexMaker-Fab/guide-book/doc/0manage/access_safety.md

 2. Right:
     *   Supervisor can use any machine in the lab;
     *   Supervisor have right to change the access of member(add or delete)
+    *    * <font color=#ff0000 size=12 face="黑体">If you have any potential dangerous or dangerous, you can use first aid kits(we would add soon) and inform another supervisor as soon as possible</font>

 3. Duty
     * Keep the safety of lab;
     * Keep the clean of lab;
     * Confirm the condition of door and windows;
+    * You need support dangerous condition as soon as possbile;
 4. Open time: You can go to lab anytime you need;

 *****